 Life in Jackson Hole

 I live at the base of the Tetons in Jackson, Wyoming with my husband, two teenage boys, Jack and Nick, and two hunting dogs, Orzo and Rosie.
 A key facet of staying sharp later in life is to be engaged in physical activity, mental challenges, and social connections.
 You could say I’ve taken that to heart.
 I started the area’s first cookbook club — a group of passionate home cooks who gather to learn about new food and cultures by cooking from a cookbook or taking a class.
 I love spending time in the mountains and valley where I live, hiking, biking, skiing, fly-fishing and paddling in and around Jackson Hole.
 I’ve organized hiking groups, skiing groups, coffee clubs, food festivals, special dinner events, and cooking classes with talented chefs.
 I am part of the movement to reduce food waste and food insecurity in my community.
 And I am constantly trying to learn new things to build up my cognitive reserve — another key concept in Alzheimer’s prevention.
 My learning agenda for the coming year involves getting out of my comfort zone by taking dance classes, developing a daily meditation practice, and honing my neglected Spanish and Italian language skills.

-I created the Brain Works Kitchen for you — my cooking students, patients, friends, family, fellow food enthusiasts and Baby Boomers.
-The Brain Works Kitchen is for you to use and to share with everyone you love.
+I created Brain Health Kitchen for you — my cooking students, patients, friends, family, fellow food enthusiasts and Baby Boomers.
+Brain Health Kitchen is for you to use and to share with everyone you love.
 To learn more about what the website has in store, visit my welcome page here.

-To get weekly updates and monthly newsletters from the Brain Works Kitchen, register here:
+To get monthly newsletters from Brain Health Kitchen, register here: